Chase-42/Chase-42/README.md

 LinkedIn: (https://www.linkedin.com/in/chase-collins42/)

 ## ⚡ Fun fact...
-I've been a head coffee roaster for 3+ at two high-end specialty coffee roasters in Northern Colorado.
+I've been a head coffee roaster for 3+ years at two high-end specialty coffee roasters in Northern Colorado.
+This has honed my skills in organization, problem-solving (coffee is seasonal and varies from farm to farm), communication & self-motivation.